Extragradient methods for mean field games of controls and mean field type FBSDEs: FBSDEs with common noise

 Introducing the two processes

 Formally, the triple $(Y_s,p_s,Z_s)_{s\in [0,T]}$ is a solution to

 where $f_{\#}\mu$ indicates the pushforward of a measure $\mu$ by the function $f$ and

 In particular if $(F,G,g)$ are Lipschitz functions on $\reels^{2d}\times \mathcal{P}_2(\reels^{2d})$ then the coefficients are still Lipschitz in all arguments after this transformation.
-A rigorous equivalence between these two formulations is established in \cite{common-noise-in-MFG} Lemma 5.3. \end{remarque} We work under the following assumption \begin{hyp} \begin{enumerate} \item[-] Hypothesis \ref{hyp: L2 monotonicity} is satisfied by
+A rigorous equivalence between these two formulations is established in \cite{common-noise-in-MFG} Lemma 5.3. \end{remarque} We work under the following assumption \begin{hyp} The coefficients $(g,F,G,b)$ are such that \begin{enumerate} \item[-] Hypothesis \ref{hyp: L2 monotonicity} is satisfied by

 uniformly in $p\in \reels^{d^0}$. \item[-] $(F,G,g,b)$ are Lipschitz in all their arguments for $\mathcal{W}_2$ in the measure argument. \end{enumerate} \end{hyp} It has already been observed in \cite{noise-add-variable}, that the addition of such common noise does not perturb the monotonicity of the system.
-Hence results of wellposedness for monotone FBSDEs are easily adapted to this particular system where the common noise $(p_t)_{t\geq 0}$ evolves independently of the rest of the dynamics \begin{lemma} Under Hypothesis \ref{hyp: FBSDE with common noise}, for any initial condition $X_0\in H^d,q_0\in H^{d^0}$, independent of each other and of $(W_t,B_t)_{t\geq 0}$, there exists a unique strong solution to the FBSDE \eqref{eq: fbsde with common noise} \end{lemma} \begin{proof} For a proof of this result based on the existence of a Lipschitz decoupling field to the FBSDE \eqref{eq: fbsde with common noise}, we refer to \cite{monotone-sol-meynard} Theorem 3.33 and the subsection 3.4.1 of said work. \end{proof} Let us remark that under the standing assumptions, the function
+Hence results of wellposedness for monotone FBSDEs are easily adapted to this particular system where the common noise $(p_t)_{t\geq 0}$ evolves independently of the rest of the dynamics \begin{lemma} Under Hypothesis \ref{hyp: FBSDE with common noise}, for any initial condition $X_0\in \mathcal{H}^d,q_0\in \mathcal{H}^{d^0}$, independent of each other and of $(W_t,B_t)_{t\geq 0}$, there exists a unique strong solution to the FBSDE \eqref{eq: fbsde with common noise} \end{lemma} \begin{proof} For a proof of this result based on the existence of a Lipschitz decoupling field to the FBSDE \eqref{eq: fbsde with common noise}, we refer to \cite{monotone-sol-meynard} Theorem 3.33 and the subsection 3.4.1 of said work. \end{proof} Let us remark that under the standing assumptions, the function

-is invertible on $H^d$ for any $(X,p)\in H^{d}\times \reels^{d^0}$ by the monotonicity of $F$, with this Hilbertian inverse being denoted by $F^{-1}_u(X,p,\cdot)$.
+is invertible on $\mathcal{H}^d$ for any $(X,p)\in \mathcal{H}^{d}\times \reels^{d^0}$ by the monotonicity of $F$, with this Hilbertian inverse being denoted by $\tilde{F}^{-1}_u(X,p,\cdot)$.
 In particular following \cite{monotone-sol-meynard} Lemma 3.10 there exists a Lipschitz function $F_{inv}:\reels^d\times\reels^{d^0}\times \reels^d\times \mathcal{P}_2(\reels^{2d})\to \reels^d$ such that

-Following the previous section, for a given $(\alpha_t)_{t\in [0,T]} \in \left(H^T\right)^d$, we introduce the dynamics
+Following the previous section, for a given $(\alpha_t)_{t\in [0,T]} \in \left(\mathcal{H}^T\right)^d$, we introduce the dynamics

 where